You may have seen the BBC news reports about our maternity and neonatal services.

 Is it safe for me to have my baby at Leeds Teaching Hospitals?

-Our staff are committed to providing the best possible care for the women and families who use our maternity and neonatal services.
-We have teams of experienced and well-trained staff who are caring, compassionate and dedicated, and the Trust’s maternity services were rated Good by the CQC in June 2023.
+Our staff are committed to providing the best possible care for the patients and families who use our maternity and neonatal services.

 Do you have enough midwives in your hospitals?